By Wolfgang Unger

 Which one to use depends a lot on your use case and application type.

-For example, if you are working on applications that read or write huge volumes of sequential data, you can consider HDD storage.
+For example, if you are working on applications that read or write huge volumes of sequential data,

 Both Cold and Throughput HDD volumes are over 50% cheaper than SSD storage.